hermish/airbnb-regression/readme.md

 ideal price per night that will yield maximum bookings or revenue?

-After taking a machine learning class, I decided that the data would be perfect for visualizing various machine learning regression algorithms, since a 3D plot had a clear interpretation: it represented a price map over San Francisco.
+After taking a machine learning class, I decided that the data would be perfect for visualizing various machine learning regression algorithms since a 3D plot had a clear interpretation: it represented a price map over San Francisco.